lyz-code/blue-book/docs/sleep.md

 * Demolishing of the immune system.
 * Doubling your risk of cancer.
-* Is a key lifestyle factor determining the development of the Alzheimer's disease.
+* Is a key lifestyle factor determining and worsening the development of the Alzheimer's disease.
 * Disruption of blood sugar levels so profoundly that you would be classified as pre-diabetic.